Introduction

 Class 1: Explosives.

-• These are objects that can explode when they catch fire or are hit.
+• These objects can explode when they catch fire or are hit.
 For example, fireworks or ammunition.

 Class 2: Gases.